bhatti/PlexServices/README.md

 ```

 For websocket based services, the parameters are passed explicitly by consumer.
-PlexService automatically passes any json parameters sent as part of request, which are consumed by the service.
+PlexServices automatically passes any json parameters sent as part of request, which are consumed by the service.

 ### Consuming Websocket based service for creating bug-report